 Required Documents: Transcripts, Letters, and Statements

-• Academic transcripts and diploma (with certified translations if not in English/Korean)
+- Academic transcripts and a diploma or certificate of expected graduation, with certified translations if needed

-• CV or resume (highlighting any research, work experience, or achievements)
+- A CV or resume highlighting research, work experience, volunteer work, publications, or achievements

 Gathering these documents can be time-consuming, especially if you need to translate them or request new copies, so begin early.
-As Adigun Aderonke Odunayo from Nigeria recalls, she had over a year to prepare her master’s application in Environmental Science at Chungbuk National University, and she used that time to assemble a strong portfolio of documents.
+As Adigun Aderonke Odunayo from Nigeria recalls, she had more than a year to prepare her master’s application in Ecology, Evolution, and Environmental Systems Sciences at Chungbuk National University, and she used that time to assemble a strong portfolio of documents.
 Adigun made sure to include proof of her volunteer work and online certifications in her application to showcase her preparedness and dedication.
-Being thorough and organized with your documentation will help satisfy all admission requirements and make a positive impression.
+Being thorough and organized with your documentation will help satisfy admission requirements and make a positive impression.

 Extracurriculars and Relevant Experience